Need help with a home studio? See all our home studio posts here. Tax tip: The fees online marketplaces charge you are tax-deductible.

 You generally MUST use a condenser microphone to record voiceover.
 There are some special mics that are exceptions to this rule, but they’re fairly expensive so we’ll skip them in this discussion.

 While “USB mics” seem cheaper (they plug right into your computer, no mixer or adapter needed), the quality you’ll need starts at over $200 and you can get the same quality for much less total outlay.
-So what does a mixer do?

 You’ll need to quiet background noise and echos by placing some material around to deaden both.
 The best option is to record in a clothes closet.
 If you want to place material that is NOT clothes around, buying towels from a Goodwill or other used/charity store turn out to be one of the most inexpensive AND effective materials.
 Here’s a video of some acoustic tests and how to add the towels into sound panels.